 UNF’s tuition and fees change based on: Academic program for both full and part-time students Course load for both full and part-time students

-The majority of University of North Florida undergrads use financial aid to to cover the cost of tuition.
 In 2021, 5,185 of the 14,734 undergrads enrolled received financial aid.
-UNF meets 90 percent of the demonstrated financial need for undergraduates.
+UNF meets 90% of the demonstrated financial need for undergraduates.

 The average financial aid package for a full-time, first-year student is around $10,207 a year.
-Around 47 percent of UNF undergrads take out student loans to cover any remaining costs.
+Around 47% of UNF undergrads take out student loans to cover any remaining costs.
 UNF graduates who have student loans graduate with an average of $19,338 of student loan debt.

 The average debt for each loan type varies.